shambhavisivan/cs-ui-components/cs-ui-demo/src/previews/release-notes/CSUIReleaseNotes.md

   * added `routerLink` prop
   * fixed keyboard navigation when mode is 'button' and minor style fixes
 * CSDatePicker
-  * altered the `todayButton` prop from boolean to string
+  * changed the `todayButton` prop from boolean to string
 * CSDateTimePicker
-  * altered the `todayButton` prop from boolean to string
+  * changed the `todayButton` prop from boolean to string
 * CSInputFile
   * added `fileSelectedLabel` prop
   * set `label` prop to be optional